With more than 320 million monthly active users in 2019, now is not the time to ignore Twitter.

 There are three things to pay attention to here:

-- Average number of weekly tweets, broken down by day.
+- The average number of weekly tweets, broken down by day.

 - Number of tweets over a particular period of time (eight days, in this instance).